 When uploading your own images, describe the image in words so that the visually impaired readers can clearly understand what the picture is about.

-When using imageray from our stock library (licensed from Unsplash) any existing alt text is also included, however not all images contained within the library have alt text defined.
+Any existing alt text is also included when using imagery from our stock library (licensed from Unsplash).
+However, not all images contained within the library have alt text defined.
 The alt text will show as 'null' if there is no description.
 Of course, you can still change the 'null' description and add your own interpretation of the image.
 The character limit for alt text is 150 characters.

 All default images that are visible in the Vevox dashboard and participant app also have pre-populated alt text descriptions.

-Be aware when using the 'Pin on Image' question type, this question type by it's nature heavily relies on being able to see and understand an image and respond by selecting in a specific area of the image.
-It therefore may not be suitable for all people in your audience.
+Be aware when using the 'Pin on Image' question type; this question type, by its nature, heavily relies on the ability to see and understand an image and respond by selecting a specific area of the image.
+Therefore, it may not be suitable for all people in your audience.

 Self-paced surveys

-We allow the Vevox participant app to be customisable when it comes to colours being used.
-This means it is possible for you to change the theme to colour combinations that don't always work well together.
-If you do want to change the colours in the participant app always try to make sure you use strong colours that will contrast well with white or black text.
+We allow the Vevox participant app to be customizable when it comes to colors.
+This means you can change the theme to color combinations that don't always work well together.
+If you want to change the colors in the participant app, always try to use strong colors that will contrast well with white or black text.

 If in doubt, stick with the default Vevox theme.
-This fully complies with the colour contrast requirements as specified by the WCAG.
+It fully complies with the WCAG's color contrast requirements.